AC Refrigerant Leak Repair in San Antonio, TX

 Vibrations:

 The outdoor AC unit houses a high-powered motor inside its compressing unit, which tends to vibrate when the AC is running.
-If the HVAC system is installed correctly, this doesn’t pose a problem, and most certified technicians will advise adding vibration isolators to protect the unit.
+If the system is installed correctly, this doesn’t pose a problem, and most certified technicians will advise adding vibration isolators to protect the unit.

 However, if the unit isn’t installed correctly, the excess vibration from the motor weakens the refrigerant coils, ultimately causing fractures that allow the refrigerant to seep out of the system.
 The copper refrigerant line clamping system can also become loose and keep brushing against the system’s strut.
 The continual wear can create holes inside the unit leading to Freon leaks.